FMB residents raise concerns over removal of business trailers

 Published: Updated:

-Residents and business owners on Fort Myers Beach are raising concerns after the Federal Emergency Management Agency called for the removal of temporary structures off the island.
+Residents and business owners on Fort Myers Beach are raising concerns after the Federal Emergency Management Agency called for removing temporary structures off the island.

-According to FEMA, temporary structures like trailers and shipping containers that are not compliant with FEMA guidelines will need to be removed by Monday.
+According to FEMA, temporary structures like trailers and shipping containers that do not comply with FEMA guidelines must be removed by Monday.

-Howie Hoffman, a Fort Myers Beach resident of over 25 years, said that these removals could hurt local businesses that are still recovering from storm damage.
+Howie Hoffman, a Fort Myers Beach resident of over 25 years, said these removals could hurt local businesses still recovering from storm damage.

 “There’s been hurricanes, there’s been red tide.
 There’s been a lot of disasters,” said Hoffman.
 “You could tell the beach is crowded today.
-That’s good for the businesses that we have, and we gotta let those businesses survive.”
+That’s good for our businesses, and we gotta let those businesses survive.”

 According to the town of Fort Myers Beach, over 50 businesses have been asked to leave the island.